Scorbutics/ruby-for-android5/README.md

 Limitations
 ===

-- It's a CRuby patched version, so you cannot update the CRuby version without adapting the patches.
-I hope someday they'll officially support a NDK based clang environment.
-Or I might be just missing one step...
 - I currently do not support Android version < 8 (and I am not sure I will)
-- You need an Unix-based environment to build
+- You need an Unix-based environment to build.
+Or you could build a container to run the compilation.
 - Full ruby output is ~27Mo, that's HUGE on embedded devices.
 If you're looking for a lightweight ruby implementation, look at [MRuby](https://github.com/mruby/mruby) instead